 Finding a tutor through Manchester Tutors is very simple.
 All you have to do is:

 Manchester Tutors offer suplemental instruction for children taking their SATs, GCSE and A-Level exams as well as those attempting the 11-plus.
 Prices vary from subject to subject and level to level, however, this company aims to keep prices affordable for all.

 The city of Birmingham is a major international commercial centre and also an important retail, transport, events and conference hub.
 Its has the second largest metropolitan economy in the United Kingdom and with six universities it is the largest centre of higher education in the country outside of London.

-As one would expect therefore, there is a whole plethora of agencies offering private tuition in Birmingham, including many national ones as listed previously (Superprof, Tutora, Tutorhunt etc.)
+As one would expect therefore, there is a whole plethora of agencies offering private tuition in Birmingham, including many national ones as listed previously (Superprof, Tutora, Tutorhunt etc.).

 Montessori Birmingham Tuition Centre delivers quality private tuition, their aim being ‘to provide children the best private tuition to prepare them to be future leaders’.
-The breadth of subjects though is limited; they offer mainly Maths and English tuition from Key Stage 1 up to GCSE level, although the 11+, Grammar School preparation tuition is offered.
-This agency offers three types of package, each with a certain number of lessons a month at very competitive rates.
+The breadth of subjects though is limited; they offer mainly Maths and English tuition from Key Stage 1 up to GCSE level, although prep lessons for the Grammar School 11-plus entry exam is also offered along with free mock exams.

 Whatever maths level, a tutor can help!
 (Photo credit: jimmiehomeschoolmom via VisualHunt)

-Their tutors go through a rigorous selection process, their ability to teach is tested, along with subject knowledge.
-Prices are £30 an hour regardless of age or subject (most lessons though are for 1 hour 30 minutes, so £45) and adult learners are welcome.
+Their tutors go through a rigorous selection process, where their ability to teach is tested, along with their subject knowledge.
+Prices are £30 an hour regardless of age or subject, however, most lessons last for 1 hour 30 minutes, costing £45.
+Adult learners are also welcome.